 Cascade AIDS Project (CAP) is the oldest and largest AIDS Service Organization (ASO) in Oregon and Southwest Washington that provides the LGBTQ+ community and beyond with compassionate healthcare.
 CAP’s mission is to promote well-being and advance equity by providing inclusive health and wellness services for LGBTQ+ people, people affected by HIV, and all those seeking compassionate care.
 Prism Health, Our House, Tod’s Corner and Esthers Pantry are all apart of CAP.
 To learn more about us please visit CAP, Prism Health and Our House.

 This is a Full-Time role working at our Davis St. location in the Old Town area of Portland OR.
 The schedule for this role is Monday-Friday 8:30am-5:00pm with at least three days in office.
-The starting salary is $80,000-$87,000 a year depending on experience.

 Who You Are